 Now that I have gone through the signs that it is time to hire a social media manager, and places to find one, let’s talk about the things you need to consider when looking for the right social media provider for you.

 Now you need to decide if you want to hire someone who will only work on your accounts or a freelancer or agency that has several clients.
-Some people are afraid to hire someone who handles more than their accounts because they feel they won’t get the attention they need, or they simply want the social media manager’s focus to only be on their company.
+Some people are afraid to hire someone who handles more than just their accounts because they feel they won’t get the attention they need, or they simply want the social media manager’s focus to only be on their company.
 If this is the case, you will need to adjust your expectations and your budget to meet that need.
-Exclusivity cost money.
-But also keep in mind that the mass majority or agencies and freelancers who handle several clients simultaneously do so with ease and without any problems.
+Exclusivity costs money.
+Keep in mind that the mass majority of agencies and freelancers who handle several clients simultaneously do so with ease and without any problems.
 I nearly always have 6-10 clients at any given time and I rarely feel overwhelmed.
 Most of us know how to delegate work to our assistants and when to stop taking clients when we hit capacity.

 Believe it or not personality and the way you and the social media manager click is going to be important.
 If your personalities clash or they just don’t get you or your style of doing things it may mean a bumpy road ahead.
 Luckily there are a great deal of qualified social media professionals out there who are as diverse as they are talented.
 So feel free to talk to a couple of people, follow them online, and get a sense for how they do things and who they are.
 Because, let me tell you, when you find someone you get along with and you just click, well that is a recipe for magic in your social media ESPECIALLY if you are doing a lot of personal branding online.